-Finally we discuss about the subhistory sizes.
-We know that agents in level $l$ observes the history of all agents below level $l-2$ (including level $l-2$).
-It is easy to check that the ratio between the number of agents below level $l$ and the number of agents below level $l-2$ is bounded by $O(\polylog(T))$.
-Therefore our statement about the subhistory sizes holds. \end{proof}
+Finally to analyze subhistory sizes, note that agents in level $\ell$ observe the history of all agents at or below level $\ell-2$.
+Furthermore, the ratio between the number of agents below level $\ell$ and the number of agents below level $\ell-2$ is bounded by $O(\polylog(T))$, implying the result.